chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 # DELIVER (INDIVIDUALLY)

-Deliver a report in PDF containing everything marked [**REPORT**] above.
-Maximum 4 pages.
+Deliver a (maximum) 5 pages report in PDF simply containing everything marked [**REPORT**] above.
+You do not need to add a narrative/explanation to your report, simply include each element marked [**REPORT**] with the number of the section of this document where it is requested.

-Remember to use File > Export as image, and then insert the images in your document.